SmartIntellect

 By analyzing the tasks and needs of these two key roles across different scenarios and integrating previous research findings, I identified two key scenarios: Customer Management and View Analytics Reports.

-Scenario analysis: Customer Management
+In Customer Management scenario

-Focus on connecting and managing customer data — requiring smooth, efficient flows and clear feedback
+Users require smooth, efficient flows and clear feedback

 In the Customer Management scenario, the business operator is the primary user.
 They focus on connecting customer data to SmartIntellect, as well as viewing, managing, and editing that data.